 - Show your ads to people using similar words and phrases.
 You might want to show your ads to people looking for a nutritionist, but also for a dietician or a nutritional counselor.

 - Make sure your ads don’t show to people using specific words and phrases.
-For example, a physical therapist doesn’t want his ads to show to people looking for couples counseling.
+For example, a physical therapist doesn’t want their ads to show to people looking for couples counseling.

 Things have changed when it comes to the use of keywords in search marketing, but keywords are still important.